-Figure 3 shows an overview of the developed architecture which is described in the following.
+Figure 4 shows an overview of the developed architecture which is described in the following.

 The entry point of the WP4 components is the interface between the Orchestrator (WP3) and the Continuous Certification Evaluation component (CCE).
-This data flow is designed as a stream of assessment results that are sent to the CCE (see Section 4).
+This data flow is designed as a stream of assessment results that are sent to the CCE (see section 5).
 The CCE in turn aggregates the assessment results to evaluate the overall certificate status on different levels of its hierarchies, e.g., its requirements and controls.
-The result of this evaluation is an impact-agnostic, tree-based representation of the certificate's compliance state.
-Only in the next component, the risk assessment, are the results evaluated in more detail considering their individual context, possibly including threat and impact levels.
-This detailed risk assessment allows then to make an informed decision about the certificate state in the Life-Cycle Manager, which reports it to the SSI Framework (see Section 6).
+The result of this evaluation is an impact-agnostic, tree-based representation of the compliance state of the certificate.
+Only in the next component, the Risk Assessment and Optimisation Framework, are the results evaluated in more detail considering their individual context, possibly including threat and impact levels (see D4.5 [1]).
+This detailed risk assessment then allows to make an informed decision about the certificate state at the Life-Cycle Manager, which reports it to the SSI Framework (see section 6).

-Figure 3.
-Overall Architecture of WP4 components and connection to WP3 components (source: MEDINA's own contribution)
+Figure 4.
+Overall Architecture of WP4 components and connection to WP3 components